Sara Vickers: Theatre

-In November and December 2011 she played Annabella in 'Tis Pity She's a Whore at the West Yorkshire Playhouse.
+In November and December 2011, she played Annabella in 'Tis Pity She's a Whore at the West Yorkshire Playhouse.
 Alfred Hickling in The Guardian, giving the production three stars, wrote that Vickers "makes a plaintive case for Annabella".
 For her performance she received a Commendation at the Ian Charleson Awards.

 In September and October 2013, she appeared as Alexandra McArthur in Dark Road, co-written by Ian Rankin, at the Royal Lyceum in Edinburgh.
 The Independent called her "a strong Sara Vickers", and The Scotsman, "a fine Sara Vickers".

-In 2014 she was Juliet in Romeo and Juliet, directed by Walter Meierjohann, at Victoria Baths, Manchester.
+In 2014, Vickers played Juliet in Romeo and Juliet, directed by Walter Meierjohann, at Victoria Baths in Manchester.
 Her performance was described as "defiant and energetic, really showing off the youthfulness of Juliet".
 The Manchester Evening News said she was "occasionally transporting".

 Television

 Vickers performed the role of Margaret Campbell in the 2012 BBC TV film Bert and Dickie.

-Since 2013, she has played the recurring character of Joan Thursday in the Mammoth Screen-produced British television detective drama series Endeavour for ITV, appeared through the 2019 series six, and returned in the 2021 series eight."Filming begins on the sixth series of Endeavour", ITV Press Centre, 25 July 2018.
-Retrieved 2 January 2019 In 2013 she was Connie Charles in the five episode BBC One drama series Privates.
+Since 2013, she has played the recurring character of Joan Thursday in the Mammoth Screen-produced British television detective drama series Endeavour for ITV, appeared through the 2019 series six, and returned in the 2021 series eight.
+In 2013, she was Connie Charles in the five episode BBC One drama series Privates.